VERTORAMA, THE LESS KNOWN COUSIN

 TABLE OF CONTENTS

-Any decent compact camera or smartphone will work just fine.
-But that is not quite what we are going to do in this guide.
-So for you “serious photographers”, we need some proper gear to get started.
+You can take a vertorama with any decent compact camera or smartphone, but that is not what we are going to do in this guide.
+So for you “serious photographers”, we need some proper equipment to get started.

 At the bare minimum, you will need :

 DSLR or mirrorless camera.
 Compact cameras will work too, if they allow manual settings.